Irrelon/ForerunnerDB/readme.md

 * $gte Greater Than / Equal To
 * $lt Less Than
 * $lte Less Than / Equal To
-* $or Match any of the contitions inside the sub-query
+* $or Match any of the conditions inside the sub-query
 * $and Match all conditions inside the sub-query
 * $exists Check that a key exists in the document
 * $push Used in updates to add an item to an array
+* $splicePush Add an item into an array at a specified index
+* $addToSet Adds an item into an array only if the item does not already exist in the array
 * $pull Used in updates to remove an item from an array
 * arrayKey.$ Positional selector query